How Long Does It Take for Antibiotics to Work?

 - Fever returns after initially improving

-- Allergic reaction signs (hives, swelling, throat tightness — seek emergency care)
+- Allergic reaction (hives, swelling, difficulty breathing — seek emergency care)

 Pro Tips